GolamRafi27oo/OSI-Model/README.md

 # OSI-Model
-OSI model (Open source intercommunication model) is a theoretical framework.
+OSI model (Open Systems intercommunication) is a theoretical framework.

 OSI model developed by the international organization for standardization (ISO) in 1984.